-Contributions from new major development in the neighbourhood area will be used to support additional community bus services or, where appropriate, and improvements to public transport infrastructure.
+Where appropriate, contributions from new major development in the neighbourhood area will be used to support additional community bus services and/or improvements to public transport infrastructure.
 These contributions will be collected through Section 106 Agreements or the Community Infrastructure Levy mechanism.